Who Wants to Be a Millionaire (American game show): Core rules

-At its core, the game is a quiz competition in which the goal is to correctly answer a series of fifteen (14 from 2010 to 2019) consecutive multiple-choice questions.
-The questions are of increasing difficulty, except in the 2010–15 format overhaul, where the contestants were faced with a round of ten questions of random difficulty, followed by a round of four questions of increasing difficulty.
+At its core, the game is a quiz competition in which the goal is to correctly answer a series of 15 (14 from 2010 to 2019) consecutive multiple-choice questions.
+The questions are of increasing difficulty, except in the 2010–15 format overhaul, where the contestants were faced with a round of 10 questions of random difficulty, followed by a round of four questions of increasing difficulty.
 Each question is worth a specific amount of money; the amounts are not cumulative.
+Many questions from number 6 onward often prompt the host to ask if the answer they gave is their "final answer" – if it is, then it is locked in and cannot be changed.
 If at any time the contestant gives a wrong answer, the game is over and the contestant's winnings are reduced to $0 for tier-one questions, $1,000 for tier-two questions, and $32,000 for tier-three questions.
-However, the contestant may choose to walk away after being presented with a question, allowing them to keep all the money they have won to that point.
+However, the contestant may choose to walk away after being presented with a question, allowing them to keep all the money they have won to that point; afterwards (in most cases) the host will usually ask them to state what answer they would have gone for if they had continued, and reveal if it would have been correct or incorrect.
 With the exception of the shuffle format, upon correctly answering questions five and ten, contestants are guaranteed at least the amount of prize money associated with that level.

 Contestants giving an incorrect answer see their winnings drop down to the last milestone achieved.
-Since 2015 in the syndicated version, contestants answering a question incorrectly before reaching the fifth question, leave with $1,000, even on the first question that is worth only $500.
-For celebrities, the minimum guarantee for their nominated charities is $10,000.
-Prior to the shuffle format, a contestant left with nothing if they answered a question incorrectly before reaching the first milestone.
-In the shuffle format, contestants who incorrectly answered a question had their winnings reduced to $1,000 in round one and $25,000 in round two.
+From the show's launch in 1999 until 2010 and again from 2015 to 2017, a contestant would leave with nothing if they answered a question incorrectly before reaching the first milestone.
+In the shuffle format, which began in 2010 and ended in 2015, contestants who incorrectly answered a question had their winnings reduced to $1,000 in round one and $25,000 in round two, regardless of how far they had progressed into the game.
+Beginning in 2017, contestants answering a question incorrectly before reaching the first milestone question would leave with $1,000, even if the incorrect question is worth a lower amount.
+For celebrities playing in the syndicated version, the minimum guarantee for their nominated charities is $10,000.
+Beginning in 2020, all contestants are guaranteed $32,000 either for themselves or for their chosen charities, even if the incorrect question is worth a lower amount (from 2020 to 2021, the show featured a hybrid of celebrity and non-celebrity contestants, though the show became celebrity-exclusive when it returned in July 2024).